ikwak2/chagas-ecg-hybrid/README.md

 ## Installation

-The implementation was developed with reference to the official PhysioNet Challenge 2025 Python example code available at \url{https://github.com/physionetchallenges/python-example-2025/tree/main?tab=readme-ov-file}.
+The implementation was developed with reference to the official PhysioNet Challenge 2025 Python example code available [here](https://github.com/physionetchallenges/python-example-2025/tree/main?tab=readme-ov-file).

 We recommend using a Python virtual environment.